nawabahmadreshi/documentation/pages/features/facebook-app-invites.md

 {% tabs %}
 {% tab objective-c %}
-In the view class where you'll be initializing sharing, add these imports at the top:
+In the view class where you will be initializing sharing, add these imports at the top:

 {% highlight objective-c %}
 #import "BranchUniversalObject.h"